Record high COVID cases in Pelham, Region, Province

-One in 14 Niagara residents likely positive; Junkin cautions against “reckless” conduct; outbreak declared at Welland Hospital
+One in 14 testing positive; Junkin cautions against “reckless” conduct; outbreak declared at Welland Hospital

 At no time during the coronavirus pandemic has the number of daily active cases been higher.
 On Thursday, April 15, the numbers stood at 83 for the Town of Pelham, 1355 in Niagara Region, and 4736 new cases in Ontario, bring the provincial total to 45,980.